Article updated in June 2023

-Whether you are looking for somewhere with beautiful beaches, a hiking destination or a busy, metropolitan city, we have gathered the best cities for you to relocate to this year.
+Whether you are looking for somewhere with beautiful beaches, a hiking destination, or a busy, metropolitan city, we have gathered the best cities for you to relocate to this year.
 The 5 cities we have chosen will be particularly appealing to those of you who like to live life on a budget...

 Prague is one of the cheapest European cities to live in and is the perfect spot for those of you who are looking for a cheap yet charming place to relocate to.
 Prague is one of the most beautiful places to visit in Europe and this has encouraged many tourists to relocate here over the past few years.

-Extra tip: It may take you some time to get used to using CZK rather than Euros or other currencies, so in order to convert your money properly and to avoid overspending, use this currency converter tool.
+Extra tip: It may take you some time to get used to using CZK rather than Euros or other currencies, so in order to convert your money properly and avoid overspending, use this currency converter tool.

 In terms of safety, taxation and cost of living, Sofia is rated highly for all three.
 What’s more, you will never be stuck for things to do in Sofia; with the option to Ski on the Vitosha Mountain nearby, access to the national history museum, luxury shopping and more.

 As you can imagine, there is a large ex-pat presence already living in Lisbon, but as the job opportunities continue to grow, so do the need for other European professionals.
 For those of you who are looking to buy a house, this is especially cheap in Libson compared to other countries, enabling you to enter the property market sooner than you may have imagined.

 Extra tip: When moving to Portugal, the locals appreciate it if you speak at least the basics of the Portuguese language.
 Before you move to Portugal, try to learn the language basics to ensure that you settle in as fast as you can, showing respect to the Portuguese citizens.

-One of the best things about Warsaw is that it is somewhat “underrated" to other expats.
+One of the best things about Warsaw is that it is somewhat “underrated" by other expats.
 For those of you who are willing to relocate now, you have the advantage of moving to the “Capital of Culture” without being surrounded by too many expats and tourists.

 Extra tip: History is important to the people of Romania.
 Thus, out of respect, we recommend that you do some research about the history of the cities before visiting any touristy places.
 Romanians appreciate this kind of knowledge and it will help you to become familiarised with your new home.

-We hope you enjoyed our list of the 5 cheapest European cities to relocate to in 2020.
-There are lots of other cities around Europe to consider moving to, so be sure to check out the amazing opportunities we have on our job board, including some with relocation packages!
-Are there any other cities where you have lived that you would recommend to other expats in terms of low cost, high quality of life and more?
-Let us know in the comments below...
+We hope you enjoyed our list of the 10 cheapest European cities to relocate to in 2024.
+There are lots of other cities around Europe to consider moving to, check out Wherecani.live's cheapest countries guide as well.
+And be sure to check out the amazing opportunities we have on our job board, including some with relocation packages!